neuralnex/legionX/project_flow.md

 # Project Flow Documentation

 ## System Overview
-The AI Agent Marketplace is a decentralized platform that enables users to create, list, purchase, and manage AI agents using NFTs on the Cardano blockchain.
+The AI Agent Marketplace is a decentralized platform that enables users to list, purchase, and manage AI agents using NFTs on the Cardano blockchain.

 ## Core Flows